akashpjames/sms-import-for-ynab/README.md

 Go the the Releases tab and get the latest from `assests` section

 How to build?
-`npm install
+`npm install;
 ionic serve`

-To debug in android,
+How to debug in android?
 `ionic cordova run android`

 How to use this app: https://www.youtube.com/watch?v=1PT1QhzM5Mg